tarekmansour/react-playground/README.md

     console.log('Data has changed.
 Updating...');
   }, [data]); // Only run when 'data' changes
 ```

+## Virtual DOM

+### Real DOM vs. Virtual DOM:

+- The real DOM (Document Object Model) represents the actual HTML elements on a webpage.
+- The Virtual DOM is a lightweight copy or representation of the real DOM.
+It is a JavaScript object that mimics the structure of the actual DOM elements.

+### Reconciliation Process:

+- When the state of a React component changes (due to user interaction, data updates, etc.), React creates a new Virtual DOM tree representing the updated UI.
+- React then compares the new Virtual DOM tree with the previous one using a process called `reconciliation` or `diffing`.
+It identifies the differences or changes between the two trees.

+## Redux
+Redux is a predictable state container for JavaScript apps.

+There are three main building blocks in Redux:

+- **A store** — an object that holds the app state data.
+- **A reducer** — a function that returns some state data, triggered by an action type.
+- **An action** — an object that tells the reducer how to change the state.
+It must contain a type property, and it can contain an optional payload property.

 ## Javascript
 - `var` vs `let`: var is used to declare a variable whose value can be changed later, while let is used to declare a variable whose value can be changed later and whose scope is limited to the block in which it is declared.